ericselin/dotfiles/README.md

 - [x] format document
   gg=G (go to top + format + until bottom)
 - [ ] hbs / go templating syntax highlighting
-- [ ] leader key?
+- leader key
+  leader is just for "namespaced" shortcuts
 - commands
-  - select next occurence, like vscode ctrl+d
+  - [x] select next occurence, like vscode ctrl+d this is the `gn` pattern, i.e. search, then `cgn` to change, and `.` to repeat

 ### os